tweag/nickel/doc/manual/typing.md

 To call the typechecker to the rescue, use `:` to introduce a *type annotation*.
-This annotation switches the typechecker on inside the annotated expression, be it a variable definition, a record field or any expression via an inline annotation.
+This annotation switches the typechecker on inside the annotated expression, be it a variable definition, a record field or any expression using an inline annotation.
 We will refer to such an annotated expression as a *statically typed block*.